 Set forth below, is the name, municipality of residence, office, period of service and principal occupation during the immediately preceding five years for each director of the Company.
-Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 2, 2018) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.
+Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 7, 2019) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.

-Name, municipality of residence and position held Principal occupation for the past five years Director since CHARLES N. BRALVER (1,2) Westport, Connecticut Director Corporate director and advisor 2010 MASSIMO C. CARELLO (2) (7) London, England Director Corporate director and private investor in public companies 2008 DANIEL J. DAVIAU (3) Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
-2015 KALPANA DESAI (1) Hong Kong Director Corporate director and advisor 2014 MICHAEL D. HARRIS (1,4) East York, Ontario Director Senior business advisor of Fasken Martineau DuMoulin LLP 2004 DAVID J. KASSIE (5) Toronto, Ontario Executive Chairman and Director Executive Chairman of the Company and Canaccord Genuity Corp.
+Name, municipality of residence and position held Principal occupation for the past five years Director since CHARLES N. BRALVER (1,2) Westport, Connecticut Director Corporate director and advisor 2010 DANIEL J. DAVIAU (3) Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
+2015 KALPANA DESAI (1) London Director Corporate director and advisor 2014 MERRI L. JONES (2) Toronto, Ontario Director Corporate director and advisor 2018 MICHAEL D. HARRIS (1,4) East York, Ontario Director Senior business advisor of Fasken Martineau DuMoulin LLP 2004 DAVID J. KASSIE (5) Toronto, Ontario Executive Chairman and Director Executive Chairman of the Company and Canaccord Genuity Corp.
 2010 TERRENCE A. LYONS (1,2,6) Vancouver, British Columbia Lead Director Corporate director and advisor 2004 DIPESH J. SHAH (2) London, England Director Corporate director 2012